-C2M2 brings together the most prominent higher education institutions in South Carolina, and experts from a multitude of disciplines: civil engineering, computer science, automotive engineering, industrial engineering, city planning, and policy analysis.
-The center has a strategic advantage in that it includes access to nearly the entire student population in South Carolina.
-Given the facilities, resources, and expertise at each institution, the center is positioned to develop unique tracks within existing programs, and to create new programs, for those who wish to work in transportation whose major is not necessarily in engineering.
-Our affiliated institutions each bring a different focus to our Center and expand the breadth of research that undergraduate students are exposed to, giving them a chance to gain hands-on experience with research and provide an avenue to recruit fresh, young students into our affiliated graduate programs.
+C2M2 brings together the most prominent higher education institutions in South Carolina and experts from a multitude of disciplines: civil engineering, computer science, automotive engineering, industrial engineering, city planning, and policy analysis.
+The Center has a strategic advantage in that it includes access to nearly the entire student population in South Carolina.
+Given the facilities, resources, and expertise at each institution, the Center is positioned to develop unique tracks within existing programs and create new programs for those who wish to work in transportation whose major is not necessarily in engineering.
+Our affiliated institutions each bring a different focus to our Center and expand the breadth of research that undergraduate students are exposed to, giving them a chance to gain hands-on experience with research and providing an avenue to recruit fresh, young students into our affiliated graduate programs.
 In the past year, our researchers have taught 24 undergraduate courses throughout our five schools, and 17 students worked with Center funded researchers on transportation research.

-Clemson University: Clemson University is classified as a doctoral university with “Highest Research Activity” by the Carnegie Foundation.
-Its Glenn Department of Civil Engineering offers BS, MS, and Ph.D. degrees in civil engineering with a specialization in transportation systems.
-The department has a total of 29 faculty members, with eight specializing in transportation.
+Clemson University: Clemson University is classified as a doctoral university with the “Highest Research Activity” by the Carnegie Foundation.
+Its Glenn Department of Civil Engineering offers B.S., M.S., and Ph.D. degrees in civil engineering with a specialization in transportation systems.
+The department has 29 faculty members, with eight specializing in transportation.
 The department also provides undergraduates with an opportunity to focus on transportation through elective courses.
 The department graduates 20 students with MSCE or Ph.D. degrees per year.
-In addition, the City and Regional Planning Program offer MAs to students in transportation planning.
+In addition, the City and Regional Planning Program offer M.A.s to students in transportation planning.

 Each Fall and Spring Semester, the College of Engineering, Computing and Applied Sciences hosts Engineering Week.
 As part of this week, each department holds a Discovery Night for undergraduate students to meet faculty, staff, and current students and explore programs and research opportunities that are offered.
 C2M2 participates in these events each semester, giving demonstrations of ongoing work in our Transportation Cyber-Physical Systems Lab, some of our Connected and Automated Vehicle research, and other ongoing funded projects.